balena-os/meta-balena/README.md

 * **recipes-devtools** : This has the rce recipe that uses rce-arm.

-* **recipes-images** : This has all the other files used in deployment - We currently use the rpi-init to initialise the btrfs partition along with adding in the initial supervisor build. supervisot-init is used to launch the supervisor.
+* **recipes-support** : This has all the other files used in deployment - We currently use the rpi-init to initialise the btrfs partition along with adding in the initial supervisor build. supervisot-init is used to launch the supervisor.

 * **recipes-kernel** : This has the recipe for adding additional build configs to the BSP kernel to enable rce support.